-Starting off and changing gears requires coordination of the clutch and throttle and gearshift lever.
-If you don't do things right, the amount of control you have over the bike is lessened.
+Starting off and changing gears requires coordination of the clutch lever, throttle and gearshift lever.
+If you don't do things right, the amount of control you have over the 3WMC is lessened.

-To start off, pull in the clutch, shift into first gear, roll on the throttle a little, and ease out the clutch.
-You will become familiar with the friction zone (that's where the clutch begins to take hold and move the bike), and you add a bit more throttle.
+To start off, squeeze the clutch lever, shift into first gear, roll on the throttle a little, and ease out the clutch lever.
+Once you become familiar with the friction zone (that's where the clutch begins to take hold and move the bike), you can add a bit more throttle.
 You don't want to stall the engine, nor do you want to overrev it.
 There's a sweet spot in there; find it.
-Shift while traveling in a straight line.
-Shifting in a curve is not good practice, and something to be avoided.